 It’s important to keep in mind that lefse is not flatbread.
-Sometimes it is used like a flatbread, but there is a separate Norwegian flatbread (see here)
+Sometimes we use it like a flatbread, but there is also a separate Norwegian flatbread (see here)

-Despite the fact that lefse has so few ingredients, recipes amongst Norwegian and Norwegian-American recipes vary considerably and each family claims to have the best recipe there is.
+Although lefse has so few ingredients, recipes amongst Norwegian and Norwegian-American recipes vary considerably.
+Each family claims to have the best recipe there is.
 This makes it tricky to decipher exactly what kind of lefse you should try – flat or thin?
 Sugar or salmon?
 Brown cheese?
 Rolled up or flat?
 There are so many options.
 It’s especially tricky when trying to figure out what recipe can make.
 I can see why so many people stick to their family recipe.

-Lefse is incredibly popular in the United States, particularly in the Mid-West where there is a large Norwegian-American population.
+Lefse is very popular in the United States.
+Most importantly, in the Mid-West there is a large Norwegian-American population.
 Between 1850 and 1920, 800,000 Norwegians left Norway to go to the United States – at the time, the population was around 3 million people.
-Lefse is probably more popular in the United States than it is in Norway, and Norwegian-Americans take the making of lefse very seriously.
+Today, Lefse is probably more popular in the United States than it is in Norway.
+Therefore, Norwegian-Americans take the making of lefse very seriously.
 Their recipes vary from the Norwegian recipes; American’s tend to use potatoes as the main ingredient, whereas Norwegians tend to use flour.

 The History of Lefse

-Norway has strong lefse traditions linked to the popularity of flat bread.
-Flat bread kept really well, and sources from the 16th century say that it was soaked before eating.
+Norway has strong lefse traditions linked to the popularity of flatbread.
+Flatbread kept well, and sources from the 16th century say that it was soaked before eating.
 The oldest lefse was made from flour; when potato was introduced in Norway it gradually overtook flour, though not in all places.
 Flour wasn’t as commonly available in some parts of the country, where wheat doesn’t grow so easily, but potatoes were able to grow almost anywhere, making it a worthy replacement.

 Several lefse traditions originate in the development of flatbread into finer pastries.
 For example, in Helgeland, the lefse is decorated with a pattern before being fried a second time (see krinalefse).
 In Salten, the lefse is a soft flatbread with sour cream and brown cheese filling; the flatbread softens like a spoon when you gently fry it.
 As Norway was a very isolated country until recently, almost every region has its own version of lefse.